Table of contents

 Fencing is growing fast in Western Australia.
 WA fencers are present at most national tournaments, with our juniors playing a prominent role.
 Cavaliers has several of its junior fencers amongst the top fencers of Australia, some of whom fence internationally.
 Western Australia is now the third largest fencing state in Australia.

-Yes.
-Although most fencers enter competitions, you are welcome to come along to learn to fence and meet friends.
-We start and finish the season with a BBQ for old and new members as well as a number of other fencing and non-fencing social events throughout the year.
+We typically start and finish the season with a social catch-up for old and new members as well as holding a number of other fencing and non-fencing social events throughout the year.